mosaic-design-system/docs/src/components/dialog.md

       **Dialogs** are triggered by user actions.
 They should interrupt a user’s current task to grab their attention.
 The key to usage is to ensure that the correct type and context (if a message) of **Dialog** is used.
 For example, if you want to show an informational message use an **Info Dialog**, but if you want to present the user with a short form then use a **Form Dialog**.
 This will help users become familiar with the nature of the **Dialog** and understand what is being asked of them.

-      ## Dialog sizes

-      The size of a **Dialog** should be appropriate to its content and, where possible, they should be consistent wherever they are used.
-If the height or width means that the **Dialog** looks out of proportion, or the amount of inputs force a scroll bar, then consider a different approach.
-The form may be more suited to its own separate page.

       ## Dialog messaging